 Only when the main components of the system have been considered should works begin.
 It is often a good approach to start in the middle of a landscape then add new rainwater catchment features above and below it.

-The soils on the lower slope below the soil benefit from improved irrigation and this can be taken advantage of by planting a guild of plants species which in turn protect the soil with their foliage and bind the soils together with their roots.
+The soils on the lower slope below the swale benefit from improved irrigation and this can be taken advantage of by planting a guild of plant species which in turn protect the soil with their foliage and bind the soils together with their roots.

-- an esential lesson is to learn to keep soil covered as much as possible at all times.
+- an essential lesson is to learn to keep soil covered as much as possible at all times.
 The best way to do this is with long term plants such as trees

 - in the short term the soil can be protected with fast growing cover crops like peas and beans, pumpkins and the like as they will quickly cover the ground.